leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 ## Goal Description ##

 The goal of the system is to synthesize a controller for a given game map.
-The game map consists of a game grid with empty cells and cells containing obstacles and a given cell which is the goal cell to be reached.
+The game map consists of a game grid with empty cells, cells containing obstacles and a given cell which is the goal cell to be reached.
 The system uses nusmv as a blackbox, generating a fixed NuSMV model type (one model for each cell of the grid assuming to start from that cell to reach the goal), interrogating NuSMV and appropriately exploiting the output obtained.

 NuSMV is one of the best known and most efficient model checkers.
-In this case, it is not used for verification, but rather for synthesis.
-In model checking, assuming that a specific date is valid in each state of the system, LTS is passed and controlled.
+In this case, it is not used for verification, but for synthesis.
+In model checking, a specific property (specification) is verified by visiting the LTS representing the system states.
 In case the specification is violated, a counterexample is returned.
-This property has been exploited using an artificial intelligence technique called planning, where a true specification is negated in order to abtain the solution for the problem.
+This property has been exploited using an artificial intelligence technique called *planning*, where a true specification is negated in order to abtain the solution for that problem.
 The specification is modeled through a specific class of logic called temporal logic (in this case, as a LTL specification).

 The counterexample gives us the correct sequence of states-actions to get from the current starting cell to the goal cell.
 Being defined on the whole grid, if the cell does not have an obstacle the generated controller knows which is the correct action to get to the goal from each cell.
 Since the model checker provides the minimum path, the move is also the optimal one.

-The system returns Python code containing a K function that contains all the correct actions from every controllable state, so from every state that has at least one path to the goal.
+The system returns Python code containing a *K function* that contains all the correct actions from every controllable state, so from every state that has at least one path to the goal.
 So it returns true if the given action is correct for the given state, false otherwise.
-In addition, it also issues returns the Python code of a function called Legal which returns true or false for each state if and only if a given action is legal for that given state.
+In addition, it also issues returns the Python code of a function called *Legal* which returns true or false for each state if and only if a given action is legal for that given state.
 Both functions take a state and an action as input and return a boolean value.

 Two algorithms have been implemented that generate the controller:

-- A naive algorithm (called standard algorithm) that checks each cell of the grid and checks if there is at least one path to the goal.
-If so, the counterexample is returned.
+- A naive algorithm (called standard algorithm) that checks, for each cell, if there is at least one path to the goal.
+If exists, the counterexample is returned.
 - An optimized algorithm that takes into account some considerations:
    1. If a cell contains an obstacle, it certainly will not have at least one path to the goal.
-   2. If a cell is crossed by a path already calculated, it will surely have a path up to the goal and therefore do not ask NuSMV about that cell.
+   2. If a cell is inside another path, it will surely have a path up to the goal and therefore NuSMV will not interrogated about that cell.

 The second synthesis algorithm brings significant improvements in terms of the number of cells processed and the execution time (it performs the synthesis in about half the time).